gohyixian/GeoLDM-edit/deployment/README.md

 </br>

 ### Random Seed
-- Random seed sets the initial seed value for all randomizers used throughout the program.
+- Random seed sets the initial seed value for all randomizers used throughout the program other than Docking Analysis.
 - Different seeds can result in different variations of the generated ligands, even if the same model and protein pocket files are used.
 - Random seed is strictly a positive integer no larger than <code>4,294,967,295</code>.